gearsandcode/cartales-ai/CONTRIBUTING.md

-# Contributing to Car Tales AI
+# Contributing to Car Tales

 ## Version Management with Semantic Release